zdenecek/pbn-cpp/README.md

 ### Step 0: Dependencies

-To build PBN, you need to configure CMake to be able to find boost.
+To build PBN, you need to configure CMake to be able to find Boost.

+To install Boost, see [Boost downloads section](https://www.boost.org/users/download/).

+Alternatively, use a package manager or Visual Studio NuGet or a compiler with Boost pre-packaged.

 ### Step 1: Configure